-You are actively concerned about the world around you and want to do something useful and constructive within it.
+- You are actively concerned about the world around you and want to do something useful and constructive within it.

 Year 1 (AS) – Socialisation and Culture, Families and Households, Education, and Methods of Sociological Enquiry.

 Each topic is underpinned with sociological perspectives based on the work of key theorists.
 Some of the issues we look at include: What is culture?
-Why do working class pupils get worse exam results than middle class pupils?
-Why do males commit more crime than females?
-How do sociologists conduct research?
+Why does the attainment of pupils differ according to class, gender and ethnicity?

-AS – two written exams
+Year 1 (AS) – two written exams

-A-Level – three written exams
+Year 2 (A-Level) – three written exams

 Progress will be monitored through written assessments, tests and progress reviews.